COMMITTED TO YOUR SECURITY

 What is corporate account takeover?

-“Corporate account takeover” is when cybercriminals gain control of a business’ bank account by stealing the business’ valid online banking credentials.
-Although there are several methods being employed to steal credentials, the most prevalent involves malware that infects a business’ computer workstations and laptops.
+“Corporate account takeover” is when cybercriminals gain control of a business’s bank account by stealing the business’s valid online banking credentials.
+Although there are several methods being employed to steal credentials, the most prevalent involves malware that infects a business’s computer workstations and laptops.

 Once installed, the malware provides the information that enables the cybercriminals to impersonate the business in online banking sessions.
-To the financial institution, the credentials look just like the legitimate user.
-The perpetrator has access to and can review the account details of the business, including account activity and patterns and ACH and wire transfer origination parameters (such as file size, frequency limits, and Standard Entry Class (SEC) Codes).
+To the financial institution, the credentials look just like a legitimate user.
+The perpetrator has access to and can review the account details of the business, including account activity and patterns, as well as ACH and wire transfer origination parameters (such as file size, frequency limits, and Standard Entry Class (SEC) Codes).

 Why are businesses and organizations targeted?